WalletHub, Financial Company

 @WalletHub

-Yes, Chip credit cards can be “hacked,” in the sense that a thief who inserts a “skimming” device into a credit card terminal can copy data from your credit card and later make a copy of the card.
-However, skimmers can only copy data from your card’s magnetic stripe, not its chip, which is much more encrypted.
-Therefore, any copy of your card will only have a magnetic stripe.
-That means criminals can’t use it any merchant that has a chip reader.
+Yes, chip credit cards can be “hacked,” but it’s important to understand how.
+A thief could use a “skimming” device on a card terminal to copy your credit card data and potentially clone it.
+However, skimmers can only copy data from your card’s magnetic stripe, not the chip, which is much more encrypted.
+So, any copy of your card will only have a magnetic stripe, and it cannot be used at merchants with chip readers.

 EMV chip cards enabled with contactless technology could also be at risk of NFC skimming.
 A contactless card uses NFC (Near Field Communication), a secure wireless technology that allows data to transfer from a mobile device to a card reader at a short distance.
 Someone close enough to you could use a scanning device to intercept the NFC signal and steal the card’s information.